Paul Khuong: some Lisp

 Originally posted on the Backtrace I/O tech blog.
 Slitter is Backtrace’s deliberately middle-of-the-road thread-caching slab allocator, with explicit allocation class tags (rather than derived from the object’s size class).
 It’s mostly written in Rust, and we use it in our C backend server.
 Slitter’s design is about as standard as it gets: we...

-↑ these items are from RSS.
-Visit the blog itself at https://pvk.ca/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://pvk.ca/ to find everything else and to appreciate author's digital home.